Alephdjcs/Alephdjcs/README.md

 Reliability, for me, is not a buzzword, it's the ability to understand failure patterns, perform deep root cause analysis, and prevent recurrence through automation and structural improvements.

 My background combines:
 - Hands-on infrastructure troubleshooting
 - Incident response & RCA
 - CI/CD pipeline design and debugging
 - Infrastructure as Code using Terraform
 - Kubernetes-based platform operations
 - Cloud exposure in AWS and GCP

-I value clarity, ownership, and continuous improvement in systems and in the way teams operate.

 ###

 <div align="center">